Sylius/Sylius/src/Sylius/Component/Shipping/README.md

 shipments & shipping methods and shipping cost calculation for modern PHP applications.

-The component provides models for Shipment, ShipmentItem, ShippingMethod and many more.
+The component provides models for Shipment, ShipmentUnit, ShippingMethod and many more.
 It supports complex ShippingRules system to cover most sophisticated logic for selecting available methods for particular shipment.